s-bashar/s-bashar.github.io/_projects/Force-Sticker/index.md

 description:
     We show that the force-information can be piggybacked over existing RFIDs, with no additional power and requirement of any interfacing electronics, by simply interfacing a force sensitive capacitor to the RFID.
 Hence, the designed force-stickers consist of a thin parallel-plate capacitor, smaller than a rice grain that deforms under applied force, and is interfaced in between the RFID squiggly antenna and the RFID IC.
 But, how does the force-information from the capacitor get communicated via the RFID IC, without requiring any more electronics and power?
 The secret sauce lies in the capacitor-design, choosing the correct polymer and correct dimensions!
 skills:
-  - PCB Design
+  - Rigid/Flex PCB Design (Altium Designer)
+  - DFT
-  - Antenna/PCB Simulations Ansys HFSS
+  - Antenna/PCB Simulations (Ansys HFSS)
   - Low-Power Systems
+  - RF Transmission Lines
+  - Small Antenna Design

 main-image: /force-sticker-banner_8.png
 ---